MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network-conditions/network-conditions-tool.md

 Use the **Accepted Content-Encodings** option to configure which `content-encoding` HTTP header values are supported by the browser.

-The `content-encoding` header informs the browser if and how a given HTTP response was compressed and is usually set to `gzip`, `deflate`, or `br`.
+The `content-encoding` header informs the browser whether and how a given HTTP response was compressed.
+This `content-encoding` header is usually set to `gzip`, `deflate`, or `br`.
 Web servers usually set `content-encoding` headers when sending HTTP responses to a browser.
 To learn more about these values, see [Content-Encoding](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Encoding) at MDN.

 <!-- ====================================================================== -->